Archomeda/Gw2Sharp/docs/guides/middleware.md

 You are free to configure the middleware as you like, however it's recommended to keep the default ones.
 Accessing the list of middleware is done through the `Middleware` property in the `Connection` object.
-This property is an `IList` and can be manipulated as you like.
+This property is an `IList` and can be manipulated however you like.

 ```cs
 var connection = new Gw2Sharp.Connection();